elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### If an object or an array contain other nested objects and arrays, can we use more complex left-side patterns to extract deeper portions?
+### Can we use more complex left-side patterns to extract deeper portions if an object or an array contains other nested objects and arrays?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can build a generic object that references the original.
-Because JavaScript allows you to choose your properties.
-It is possible to build a generic object with properties that references the original object.</div><br />
+Because JavaScript allows you to choose your properties, it is possible to build a generic object with properties referencing the original object.</div><br />
-  <div><strong>Technical Response:</strong> Yes, we can use more complex left-side patterns to extract deeper portions.
+  <div><strong>Technical Response:</strong> We can use more complex left-side patterns to extract deeper portions.
 You can build a generic object that references the original.
-Because JavaScript allows you to choose your properties.
-It is possible to build a generic object with properties that references the original object.
+Because JavaScript allows you to choose your properties, it is possible to build a generic object with properties referencing the original object.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />